Self-Supervised Graph Representation Learning for Neuronal Morphologies: Limitations

-\subsection{Limitations}
+Note that the evaluation reported by \citet{Chen22} uses excitatory and inhibitory neurons at the same time.
+With this approach, morphologies of neurons of the ``same'' class can look very different (Fig.~\ref{fig:apx_ex}).
+A better proxy task to evaluate the encoding capabilities of the models would be to restrict the evaluation to only excitatory cells.
+For the ACT dataset this information is available.
+We therefore repeated the evaluation only on this subset (Tab.~\ref{tab:treemoco}), which should provide a more meaningful baseline for future studies.

+\section{Limitations}

+\textsc{GraphDINO} is designed to learn graph-level representations of spatially-embedded tree-structured graphs using self-supervised learning.
+As we focus on graphs where each node has a location in 3D space and design the data augmentations accordingly, the approach is not expected to work out-of-the-box on graphs that have different node features. \textsc{AC-Attention} is likely to be beneficial in many other scenarios as well, since it can smoothly interpolate between message passing and global attention based on node similarity, but this hypothesis remains to be tested empirically.
+Data augmentations would need to be adapted to the respective data domain and the respective invariances that should be encoded or supervised learning to be used.
+The attention mechanism is not tied in any way to the self-supervised learning objective we use.

+We encode the desired invariance for neuronal morphologies in \textsc{GraphDINO} via tailored data augmentations.
+Rotation and translation equivariance could alternatively be built into the architecture of the encoders explicitly.
+Recent works have proposed such architectures for GNNs \citep{Satorras2021}, as well as for transformers \citep{Fuchs2020}.
+Adapting these for \textsc{AC-Attention} would be an interesting future research direction.

+Computing the full transformer attention matrix has a quadratic complexity and might therefore be computationally infeasible for graphs with a large number of nodes.
+We solve this problem here by subsampling the neuronal skeletons to a smaller number of nodes, which has the added benefit of being a strong data augmentation that keeps the global morphology of the neuron intact while altering the local structure between the two views.
+However, this approach might not be suitable for all graph datasets.
+There has been some work in building attention mechanism that scale linearly with the number of input tokens \citep{Wang20, Kitaev20, Choromanski21}, but integrating them with the message passing might not be straightforward.

+Self-supervised learning has been shown to be most successful when training on large datasets \citep{Bao2022, Oquab2023}.
+We equipped \textsc{GraphDINO} with appropriate inductive biases to make it possible to learn on the smaller publicly available neuronal datasets that have been used in previous studies.
+Nevertheless, applying \textsc{GraphDINO} to neuronal datasets with more samples will likely improve its learning capabilities.
+With the continual development of better imaging techniques and initiatives like \textsc{MICrONS} \citep{microns2021functional} more large-scale datasets of neuronal morphologies will be available to test this hypothesis.

-Our methods uses the skeleton of the 3D shape of a neuron in order learn relevant features for cell type classification.
-We have not taken some features into account that have been previously used to differentiate cell types, such as the shape of the soma (as formerly used for GABAergic interneurons) or spine densities \citep{Ascoli08}.
+In terms of neuronal cell type classification, we did not take some features into account that have been previously used to differentiate cell types, such as the shape of the soma (as formerly used for GABAergic interneurons) or spine densities \citep{Ascoli08}.
 Future work could focus on incorporating them into our framework.
-Depending on the type of feature, they could be either integrated by adding them as features of the graph or as additional node features.
+Depending on the type of feature, they could be easily integrated by adding them as features of the graph or as additional node features.